Click for homepage

 FRM-4750 Kaynard

-Mobile Data Radio Station - under construction
+Mobile Data Radio Station - this page is a stub

 Kaynard consisted of three units: a transceiver, a power amplifier and a coder/decoder.
 The radio station was available in three versions: (1) as a single device, with all three units mounted in a 19" rack, or (2) as three separate units that were each packed inside a large Samsonite briefcase.
 The latter version was intended for British embassies abroad, as it was easier to bring three briefcase into a country via diplomatic mail.